25 Best Things to Do on Molokai, Hawaiʻi

 Distance (Roundtrip): 5.8 miles / 9.3 km

-The Hālawa Valley Trail to Moaʻula and Hīpuapua Falls is without a doubt the best and most accessible waterfall hike on Molokai!
+The Hālawa Valley Trail to Moaʻula and Hīpuapua Falls is a day hike on the east side of the island that leads to two beautiful waterfalls, both of which are the best and most accessible waterfalls to hike to on Molokai!

-Therefore, I encourage you to read through all the details in my separate post, but the most important thing to know is that guided tours don’t hike to both waterfalls.
-You will only see Hīpuapua Falls if you choose to hike the Hālawa Valley Trail on your own.
+This is why I recommend reading all the details in my separate post, but the most important thing to know is that guided tours don’t hike to both waterfalls, meaning the only way to see Hīpuapua Falls is to hike the Hālawa Valley Trail on your own.

 Read My Separate Post: Hālawa Valley Trail